 Life has changed in Singapore during the coronavirus, you could be forgiven for thinking it’s the end of the world.
 Imagine masses of people wearing surgical masks and walking whilst glued to their mobile phones, it is eerily cognisant of a zombie movie!
 Unfortunately, we now live in the age of social media, which means the news spreads quickly, facts are easily distorted and fears can spiral out of control.

-However, I for one feel safe living in Singapore during the coronavirus outbreak.
+However, I for one feel safe living in Singapore during the coronavirus outbreak (check out photos from my more recent blog here).
 It brings me great comfort to know the Singapore government is open and transparent – they are not fudging numbers or hiding critical information, unlike China or Indonesia.
 Singapore declared a code orange on Friday, 7 February after three cases of coronavirus from unknown origin were identified.
 Prime Minister Lee Hsien Loong released a subsequent video with context on how the epidemic is unfolding and being handled in Singapore.

 How Coronavirus is spread